 ESU will notify students annually of their rights to withhold directory information.
-Students wishing to restrict release of directory information must sign A FERPA Restriction Form in person at the Student Enrollment Center.
+Students wishing to restrict release of directory information must complete A FERPA Restriction Form on their MyESU portal.

-4. The right to extend third party access to education records to whomever is identified by the student in writing.
+The right to extend third party access to education records to whomever is identified by the student in writing.

-Students wishing to release education records to third partiesmust sign a FERPA Release Form and submit it to the Student Enrollment Center.
+Students wishing to release education records to third parties must complete a FERPA Release Form on their MyESU portal

-5. The right to control disclosures of their education records except, to the extent that FERPA authorizes disclosure withoutconsent.
+5. The right to control disclosures of their education records except, to the extent that FERPA authorizes disclosure without consent.

-FERPA permits the disclosure of education records without a student's prior consent in certain limited circumstances, including to school officials with legitimate education interests, health or safety emergency non-consensual disclosures, grand jury and law enforcement subpoenas, law enforcement records, and INS disclosures (see definitions for "school official").
+FERPA permits the disclosure of education records without a student's prior consent in certain limited circumstances, including to school officials with legitimate education interests, health or safety emergency nonconsensual disclosures, grand jury and law enforcement subpoenas, law enforcement records, and INS disclosures (see definitions for "school official").
 A school official has a "legitimate educational interest" if the official needs to review an education record in order to fulfill his or her professional responsibilities for the University.